7 Helpful / 0 Not

 Catawba Meadows Review

 -Baskets: The baskets are Innova Discatcher Pros.
-They are very visible, in good shape, and catch quite well.
+They are very visible and in great shape.

--Local Support: There is a local disc golf group who helps maintain the course as well.
-They assist in clearing the course of debris after storms and with construction projects on the course.
-They also were responsible for erecting the practice basket.
+-Local Support: There is a local disc golf club who helps maintain the course as well.
+They assist in clearing the course of debris after storms and with construction and general maintenance projects on the course.

 -Tee Selection: Having amateur tees helps make the course a bit more beginner friendly, as the pro tees heavily favor players who can consistently throw over 300 feet.
 I have observed a tremendous amount of beginners playing the course off of the red tees, so this is a positive aspect in growing the sport in this area.

 -Navigation: While there is a nice map of the course located on DGCR, the course can still be a bit difficult to navigate for first time players.
-The new tee pads should get you pointed in the right direction toward the baskets, but occasionally it can be difficult to find the next tee correctly.
+The angled tee pads should get you pointed in the right direction toward the baskets, and mowing lines have helped, but occasionally it can be difficult to find the next tee correctly.

 -Nature: The area around 17 tee / 4 tee / 16 basket floods even after moderate rainfall and sometimes the basket on 16 cannot be reached without getting your shoes wet.
 Consequently, mosquitoes are abundant here.
 Consistent mowing has eliminated a lot of the poison oak in the open spaces of the course, but it still thrives on the occasional tree and in the brushy areas along the stream.
-The city recently installed a ton of new trees, quite strictly following the original grid of the tree nursery that this course is built around.
-In a few cases, trees were added that significantly impacted the course, most notably on the tee shots of holes 6 and 15.
-If these trees survive the inevitable beating they will receive and successfully grow up and fill out, they will more or less block the originally intended tee shot lines completely.
-At some point in the distant future, this may have to be addressed.
+However, the biggest natural obstacle that the course faces is that it is "bleeding" trees.
+The grounds that the course was built on used to be a tree nursery, in which the state experimented on the flora, resulting in weakened trees that were never meant to survive for a full life span.
+New pins and new mandos have helped to keep the design interesting, but without tree replacement, the course will eventually be likened to an open field.

 -Other Amenities: Since the course is a full 18 hole loop, you do not return to the bathrooms until the end of the round.
 Some people have mentioned this as a con.
 I would say it is a minor one, but there has been discussion about how and where to put some sort of bathroom in the middle of the course.

 -Outside Interference: With this being a public park, you may occasionally find some non-disc golfers on the course.
 This happens most frequently around Hole 1, when people who rent the nearby shelters spill their activities over into the area around the practice basket and even into Hole 1 fairway.
-Hopefully the new kiosk will help disseminate information about disc golf and reduce this impact.
+A couple of the new alternate pins have brought the greenway into play, so you will likely have to wait for walkers when the pins are in the alternate positions on Holes 10 and 11, although new signs have been installed to let walkers know they are entering the disc golf course area.
 It is worth noting that the course is usually closed for apx. a week leading up to and during the City's Bluegrass Festival.
 Visit this site to find out the dates: http://redwhiteandbluegrassfestival.com

-Other Thoughts: Mandos: There are only 2 officially recognized and signed mandos on the course (a double on #11, and one on #17), indicated by white arrows.
-Any blue arrows you see spray painted on the trees are mandos used by the club for various events, so you are not required to play those.
-There are two yellow blocks installed into the ground denoting the drop zones for both of these mandos.
+Other Thoughts: Mandos: There are now 4 officially recognized and signed mandos on the course (a double on #11, one on #14 blue, one on #17 blue, and one on #18 blue), indicated by white arrows.
+Any blue arrows you see spray painted on the trees were temporary mandos that were added without permission and you are not required to play those.
+There are two yellow blocks installed into the ground denoting the drop zones for the mandos on 11 and 17, while the mandos on 14 and 18 require a re-tee.

-Least Favorite Hole: I'm saying #11 mainly because the mando is borderline unnecessary.
-Holes #13 and 15 feel both the most bland and most similar of any two holes on the course and would get my vote otherwise.
+Least Favorite Hole: Holes #13 and 15 feel both the most bland and most similar of any two holes on the course.
+Both have received new pin positions, but remain pretty ordinary.

 Favorite Hole: I love hole #8.
-It is one of the few holes with a significant elevation change and has a beautifully framed, tight tee shot that opens into more or less a meadow, perhaps invoking the namesake of the course.
+It is one of the few holes with a significant elevation change and has a beautifully framed, tee shot that opens into (more or less) a meadow, perhaps invoking the namesake of the course.

 Most of the greatest courses in the world have an amazing balance of wooded to open and hilly to flat holes, among other things.
 Catawba Meadows will always be mostly flat and mostly open and that is the character of the course and that can't really be changed, consequently I feel that this aspect somewhat limits the maximum score that the course can achieve.

-The course has recently experienced, significant upgrades and is approaching a level of quality that it is going to be hard pressed to move beyond within the scope of a public course.
-I encourage previous reviewers to revisit this course and update your reviews.
+The course has experienced significant upgrades in the past several years and is approaching a level of quality that it is going to be hard pressed to move beyond within the scope of a public course.
+I do encourage previous reviewers to revisit this course and update your reviews.

 2 Helpful / 2 Not